aimeos/aimeos-docs/src/admin/jsonadm/manage-trees.md

     });
     ```

 The JSON encoded request body must contain a "data" section that specifies the resource type ("catalog" in this case) and the list of attributes that should be set in the new item.
-Up to now that's exactly the same procedure like for regular items.
+Up to now that's exactly the same procedure as for regular items.
 Additionally, you have to add two more properties to the "data" section:

 ```json
 {